-The Company owned a 20.7% and a 17.2% interest in American Silver, LLC (the "Affiliate"), at December 31, 2023 and 2022, respectively.
-For December 31, 2022, ownership percentages below 20% would normally be accounted for as an investment in equity securities, the Company is accounting for this investment, using the equity method due to the Company having significant influence over the Affiliate.
+The Company owned a 20.7% and a 20.7% interest in American Silver, LLC (the "Affiliate"), at March 31, 2025 and December 31, 2024, respectively.
+The Company is accounting for this investment using the equity method, due to the Company having significant influence over the Affiliate.
 Under the equity method the Company's share of the net income (loss) of the affiliate is recognized as income (loss) in the Company's income statement and added to or deducted from the investment account.